Betty Draper: Reception

 Betty Draper appeared in Comcast's list of TV's Most Intriguing Characters.
 TV Guide named her one of the most fashionable TV characters.
-She was also included in Glamours list of the 12 Most Stylish TV Characters.
+She was also included in Glamour's list of the 12 Most Stylish TV Characters.
+While the characterization of Betty Draper won highly positive reviews in the early Mad Men seasons, she proved to be particularly divisive in the later Mad Men seasons.
 HuffPost named her as one of the Worst TV Characters in 2012, saying "her unchanging narcissism and her selfish petulance simply bore us to tears".
+However, her role on the show received more positive reviews in season 6, with critics highlighting Jones's performance in the episode "The Better Half" as a season highlight.
+January Jones won critical acclaim for her performance as Betty in the final episodes of the seventh season, particularly in the episodes "The Milk and Honey Route" and the series finale, "Person to Person" (2015), with critics highlighting her increased prominence and character development.
+In the years following the finale, Betty has been mentioned as one of Mad Men's best characters, with critics highlighting her character development and overall arc.

-Betty has been considered an embodiment of “the problem that has no name” chronicled in the seminal 1963 feminist novel The Feminine Mystique by Betty Friedan.
-The novel examined the epidemic of unhappiness and dissatisfaction experienced by many upper middle class housewives in the 1960s (like Betty) due to their inability to form their own identity and life outside the home.
+Betty has been considered an embodiment of “the problem that has no name” chronicled in the seminal 1963 feminist book The Feminine Mystique by Betty Friedan.
+The book examined the epidemic of unhappiness and dissatisfaction experienced by many upper middle class housewives in the 1960s (like Betty) due to their inability to form their own identity and life outside the home.
 This cultural phenomenon is explored in the series through Betty, who, unlike female characters such as Peggy and Joan, is trapped and "exiled from the career world" due to her upbringing, social class, education, and marital status.